 1) As an officer of the club: This group manages the club's strategy, administration and outreach.
 Officers serve two-year terms and are elected at our fall meetings.

 2) As a member of the Planning Committee: This group brings ideas from the wider membership to develop and source speakers that are relevant and impactful to our members.
 They also contribute ideas about the format of our meetings and how we can improve the meeting experience.
 If you are interested in joining the Planning Committee, please let us know through the Contact page of our website.

-Peter Connolly, John Hancock
+Daniel Thomas, John Hancock

-MA Association of Math Leagues (MAML) Liaison:
+MA Association of Math Leagues (MAML) Liaison/Webmaster:

 The Actuaries’ Club of Boston (“Club”) is committed to adhering strictly to the letter and spirit of the antitrust laws.
 Seminars conducted under the auspices of the Club are designed solely to provide a forum for the expression of various points of view on topics described in the programs or agendas for such meetings.